-Working oneself out of a job (WOOOJ) means attempting to make your position unnecessary.
-This can be done by simplifying necessary tasks, eliminating unnecessary tasks, training others how to do what you do, delegating duties to subordinates, and otherwise reducing the need for you to remain involved in your present position.
+Working oneself out of a job (WOOOJ, pronounced like “whoosh”) means attempting to make your position unnecessary.
+This can be done by eliminating unnecessary tasks, simplifying necessary tasks, training others how to do what you do, delegating duties to subordinates, and otherwise reducing the need for you to remain involved in your present position.

 There can be both selfish and selfless reasons to pursue a WOOOJ strategy.
 On the selfish side, an employee might opt for WOOOJ so as to become less essential for (i.e., less tied to) jobs that pay less or hold little appeal, and more available for better jobs.
 From the perspective of a business owner, WOOOJ can result in an enterprise capable of running itself without your constant supervision, making it more valuable to a potential buyer.
 From a supervisor’s or chief executive’s perspective, it can be more efficient to hire people and assemble a team that can handle the moment-by-moment tasks without you, leaving you free to do your real job — that is, to focus on managing and leading.